 Cost factors we review before quoting

-- • UV-C lamp or ionizer integration
+- • Integration of UV-C or ionization equipment

 Useful next steps